 Protein Report’s mission is to advance public understanding of protein.
 But the primary challenge we face is not a shortage of available information or reporting, nor is it a lack of public exposure to such information.
 Rather, the main barrier to a more protein-literate society is how protein is commonly thought about, talked about, and written about.

-Dialogue around protein is often contentious, passionate, and polarized.
+Dialogue around protein is often contentious, impassioned, and polarized.
 That’s because protein cuts to the core of our identities.
 It plays a central role in many traditions, how we raise our families, and how we express care for our loved ones.
 It defines how we see our place in nature and our concepts of right and wrong.
 It reveals our commitment to justice and determines the kind of world we leave for our children.
 All this, and more, in a single nutrient.

 But a contentious and ideologically driven information environment is not only a barrier to public understanding of protein.
 It also impacts policy, investment, and consumer decisions that have real consequences for human, planetary, and animal health.

-This Code of Practice aims to lower the temperature and reduce the rhetoric in protein related communications.
+This Code of Practice aims to lower the temperature and reduce the rhetoric in protein-related communications.
 It offers simple, actionable guidance and best practices to allow science, evidence, and reason to take center stage and become the foundation of a better protein economy.

 What is it?

 This Code of Practice is a set of principles, guidelines, and standards for public-facing communications related to protein.
 It formalizes key elements of Protein Report’s editorial positioning, but it can be used by any stakeholder with an interest in the protein economy and information landscape.
-Its principles can also be applied to other sectors facing similar challenges.

 Why a Code of Practice?